Close Menu

 • A major cause is the skills mismatch between school and the job market.

-• Many universities emphasise theory over practical skills.
+• Many universities emphasize theory over practical skills.

-• Graduates often lack digital, entrepreneurial, or vocational training, which is now essential.
+• Graduates often lack digital, entrepreneurial, or vocational training, all of which are now essential.

 • This gap hinders youth competitiveness for available jobs.